Jacudibu/hexagon-tactics/README.md

 # hexagon-tactics

 There really ain't much to see here right now, as I'm just toying around with bevy.
-Attempting some kind of Final Fantasy Tactics Clone on a hexagonal map, with some roguelite elements sprinkled on top.
+Attempting some kind of Final Fantasy Tactics Clone on a hexagonal map, with some roguelite elements sprinkled on top in case I ever get that far.

 ## Project Structure